Limitations of Randomization Tests in Finite Samples: One-sample tests on a continuous support

-The proof follows by representing $gX$ via $AX$ for some matrix $A$.
-If the matrix is diagonal, then the only possible invariance is over the symmetric distributions.
-If the matrix is not diagonal, then $AX$ and $X$ are random vectors of i.i.d. random variables with at least one component of $AX$ featuring a non-trivial linear combination of multiple components of $X$.
-By the Darmois-Skitovich Theorem, this implies $X_i$ must be i.i.d.
-Gaussian.
+The proof proceeds by writing $gX = AX$ for some matrix $A$.
+If $A$ is diagonal, invariance requires each coordinate to be symmetric about zero.
+If $A$ is not diagonal, then at least one component of $AX$ is a non-trivial linear combination of multiple coordinates of $X$.
+Since both $AX$ and $X$ consist of i.i.d. components, the Darmois-Skitovich theorem implies that $X_i$ must be Gaussian.

-Proposition \ref{prop:linear} establishes that if we restrict to groups formed by linear maps, one-sample randomization tests only generalize permutation tests --- which are invariant to all distributions in one-sample settings --- in their ability to test if a distribution belongs to the symmetric distributions with mean zero or to a subset of the Gaussian distributions.
-The former can be implemented using the group of sign changes.
-Example \ref{ex:construct_gaussian} of Supplementary Appendix \ref{app:add} shows how to construct randomization tests of the latter.
+Proposition \ref{prop:linear} shows that, when restricted to linear group actions, one-sample randomization tests extend permutation-based invariance in limited ways.
+In particular, they can test membership in the class of distributions symmetric about zero or in subsets of the Gaussian family.
+The former can be implemented using sign changes.
+Example \ref{ex:construct_gaussian} in Supplementary Appendix \ref{app:add} illustrates the latter.